ikolosov/weather-forecast-processor/README.md

 ### Weather Forecast Processor
-This application has to demonstrate Java EE 7 capabilities - WebSockets, JMS and EJB being used together.
+This application has to demonstrate such Java EE 7 facilities as WebSockets, JMS and EJB being used together.
-Weather Forecast Processor is a sample app the
+JMS role is to participate in message generating, sending and receiving.
+EJB handles message consumption (MDB) and makes the entire process periodic (task scheduling).
+WebSockets take care of concurrent client-side live updates - all the clients obtain the updates simultaneously.

 ### Technology Stack
 * JDK 8